ariellavi/CaffeNetworks/README.md

 # CaffeNetworks
 by Ariel Lavi (@ariellavi)

-For a detailed review on the research, see the presentation poster (ariellaviPoster.pdf).

 A repository containing custom trained variations of AlexNet, implemented with Berkeley Caffe framework.
 These networks were trained and tested as part of research at University Miami under Dr. Odelia Schwartz, through an REU (Research Experience for Undergraduates) program.
 The research was conducted in the Summer of 2017.